Section A: ILR Fees in 2026

 Any change to the ILR application fee applies from the date it comes into force.
 Draft or partially completed applications do not lock in earlier fee levels, and applicants who submit after a fee increase takes effect are required to pay the new amount, even if the form was started before the change.

-Applicants should always confirm the current ILR fee immediately before submission, as paying an outdated amount will result in the application being rejected as invalid.
+Applicants should always confirm the current ILR fee immediately before submission, as paying the wrong fee can result in the application being rejected as invalid.
 Check the official UK government website or consult with an immigration adviser to get the most current information on fees.

 DavidsonMorris Strategic Insight

-Planning solely around the headline Home Office application fee, currently £3,029, risks unexpected cost exposure.
+Planning solely around the headline Home Office application fee risks unexpected cost exposure.
 Fees can escalate quickly where dependants are applying at the same time or where priority or super priority processing is used.
-Biometric enrolment also carries a separate charge.
 Where affordability becomes an issue, delays often follow, and settlement plans can stall while funding gaps are addressed.

 Organisations that handle settlement well tend to factor ILR costs into long-term sponsorship and workforce planning at an early stage, rather than leaving ILR to be treated as a last-minute personal expense for the employee.